 Probably the best known one is "Lord of the Dance", written by Sydney Carter in 1963, and based on Joseph Brackett's Shaker dance tune, "Simple Gifts."

-Another one is "Run, Shaker Life" by Richie Havens in the 1960s, based on another Shaker dance song, "Come Life, Shaker Life," by Issachar Bates.
+Another one is "Run, Shaker Life" by Richie Havens, based on another Shaker dance song, "Come Life, Shaker Life," by Issachar Bates.

 In 1966, the first known television program about the Shaker heritage

 was shown on a program titled: "What's New,"

 a series on National Educational Television.
 This program was about the Shaker Village Work Camp at New Lebanon, New York for teenagers.
 The host of the program was Tony Saletan, who explained the Work Camp's activities and showed a music and dance performance by the teenagers at Hancock Shaker Village.
 Mr. Saletan also spoke briefly with Sister Mildred Barker at Sabbathday Lake, Maine, and he ended the program by singing "Simple Gifts."

 Six years later, in 1972, Roger Hall completed the first Master's Thesis devoted to Shaker music.Titled,The Shaker Letteral System: A Practical Approach to Music Notation, it was completed while he was a grad student at the State University of New York at Binghamton